 If you clone a template into a VM and then convert the clone into a template, disk performance can decrease.
 The amount of decrease has a linear relationship to the number of times this process has happened.
 In this event, the

 vm-copyCLI command can be used to perform a full copy of the disks and restore expected levels of disk performance.

-If you create a template from VM virtual disks on a shared SR, the template cloning operation is forwarded to any server in the pool that can access the shared SRs.
-However, if you create the template from a VM virtual disk that only has a local SR, the template clone operation is only able to run on the server that can access that SR.
+If you create a template from VM virtual disks on a shared SR, the template cloning operation is forwarded to any host in the pool that can access the shared SRs.
+However, if you create the template from a VM virtual disk that only has a local SR, the template clone operation is only able to run on the host that can access that SR.

 You can create a VM by importing an existing exported VM.
 Like cloning, exporting and importing a VM is fast way to create more VMs of a certain configuration.
 Using this method enables you to increase the speed of your deployment.
-You might, for example, have a special-purpose server configuration that you use many times.
+You might, for example, have a special-purpose host configuration that you use many times.
 After you set up a VM as required, export it and import it later to create another copy of your specially configured VM.
-You can also use export and import to move a VM to the Citrix Hypervisor server that is in another resource pool.
+You can also use export and import to move a VM to the XenServer host that is in another resource pool.

 For details and procedures on importing and exporting VMs, see Importing and Exporting VMs.

 XenServer VM Tools provide high performance I/O services without the overhead of traditional device emulation.